Welcome to OmniOutliner 5 Pro!

 - Exports a .ooutline file, the current default OmniOutliner file format (for OmniOutliner 5 for Mac and later, and OmniOutliner 3 for iOS and later).

 - OmniOutliner Template

 - Exports a .otemplate file which can be used as the base theme for other OmniOutliner outlines.
 This template format is not compatible with versions earlier than OmniOutliner 5 for Mac or OmniOutliner 3 for iOS.

 - OmniOutliner 3

-- Exports a .oo3 file which can be opened in either OmniOutliner 3 or 4 for Mac, and in OmniOutliner 1 for iPad and OmniOutliner 2 for iOS.
+- Exports a .oo3 file which can be opened in OmniOutliner 3 and 4 for Mac, and in OmniOutliner 1 for iPad and 2 for iOS.
 These files are not compatible with OmniOutliner 2 for Mac and earlier.
 They can be opened in OmniOutliner 5, but must be updated to the newer .ooutline format before all editing features are available.

 - OmniOutliner 3 Template

 - Exports a .oo3template file which can be opened in OmniOutliner 3 and 4 for Mac, and in OmniOutliner 1 for iPad and 2 for iOS.
 These files are not compatible with OmniOutliner 2 or earlier.
 They can be opened in OmniOutliner 5, but must be updated to the newer .otemplate format before they can be edited.